 Better yet, grab a blanket and a patch of lawn, kick back and let the experts handle the fireworks show.

-Please vist the original Blog Post from National Safety Council
+Please visit the original Blog Post from National Safety Council